michaelbridgnell/clash-royale-vision/README.md

 Independent project using YOLOv8 (PyTorch) to detect cards and partial game states in Clash Royale.
 Not fully trained - work in progress
+Some relevant files regarding the current state of this specifically trained model are attatched

 ## Features
 - Trained YOLOv8 model (`best.pt`) to recognize multiple Clash Royale cards and setup features.